ncbi/cxx-toolkit/pages/ch_conn.md

 Note that entries for MSSQL14, 16, and 17 are not shown, and they are not required (inexistent definitions for declared services are simply ignored).

-2. In environment set the following variables (equivalent to the `.ini` fragment above but having a higher precedence):
+Example 2.
+In environment set the following variables (equivalent to the `.ini` fragment above but having a higher precedence):

     CONN_LOCAL_ENABLE=yes
     CONN_LOCAL_SERVICES="MSSQL10 MSSQL14 MSSQL15 MSSQL16 MSSQL17"